Skip to content

 Yes, brachioplasty can address asymmetry caused by excess skin or uneven fat deposits.
 Dr. Livingston customizes each procedure to ensure balanced, natural-looking results.

 In most cases, brachioplasty is considered a cosmetic procedure and is not covered by insurance.
-However, if excess skin causes medical issues such as rashes or infections, a portion of the cost may be eligible for coverage.
-Consult your provider for more information.
+Exceptions may exist in cases where excess skin causes documented medical problems such as chronic rashes, skin infections, or functional limitations.
+This can be discussed during your consultation.

 Yes, brachioplasty is designed to eliminate “bat wings,” or sagging skin on the upper arms, creating a smoother and firmer appearance.